 should be, as they were theatrically, in 1.66:1 to 1.85:1

 (depending on the film).
+It was less of a concern for me.
 This boxset is presented as

 CLICK EACH BLU-RAY CAPTURE TO SEE ALL IMAGES IN FULL 1920X1080 RESOLUTION